Fort Jackson (South Carolina)

 Fort Jackson is a United States Army Installation.
-The US Army Training and Doctrine Command (TRADOC) operates one of four Basic Combat Training (BCT) programs on this installation.
+The US Army United States Army Transformation and Training Command (T2COM) operates one of four Basic Combat Training (BCT) programs on this installation.
 Fort Jackson is named for Andrew Jackson, a United States Army general and the seventh president of the United States (1829–1837) who was born in the border region of North and South Carolina.
 (Note: Fort Jackson is often said, erroneously, to be named after Thomas "Stonewall" Jackson, a U.S. officer who later joined the Confederate army during the American Civil War.)

 History

 Fort Jackson quarters in the winter.

 Camp Jackson, Columbia, SC, 1917– World War I.